-Longest internet shutdown of 2023 was in Manipur, says report
+World’s longest internet shutdown of 2023 was in Manipur, says report

-Thirty such major blackout, totalling 7,812 hours, were imposed in India during the year.
+Thirty such major blackouts, totalling 7,812 hours, were imposed in India during the year.

-The internet shutdown imposed by Indian authorities in Manipur was the longest in 2023, a report by Top10VPN showed.
+The internet shutdown in Manipur was the world’s longest cyber blackout in 2023, a report by Top10VPN showed.

-The report, released on January 2, by the independent virtual private network review platform said that the internet shutdown in Manipur totalled more than 5,000 hours during the year.
+The internet shutdown in Manipur totalled more than 5,000 hours during the year, the report, released on January 2, by the independent virtual private network review platform said.

 Thirty major internet shutdowns, totalling 7,812 hours, were imposed in India in 2023.